haussel/photometry/README.md

 The photometry package is a simple synthetic photometry package.

 The emphasis has been put on speed (as much as I could) rather than on economy of memory.
 For example, all the data necessary to interpolate passbands or spectra are computed once (or rather each time the internal representation changes) and stored in memory.

-There is a slight emphasis on (sub)mm wave astronomy as this package as been written during my participatiom to the NIKA2 1mm and 2mm camera at the IRAM 30m telescope.
+There is a slight emphasis on (sub)mm wave astronomy as this package as been written during my participation to the commissioning of NIKA2, the new 1mm and 2mm camera at the IRAM 30m telescope.
 Yet, it can be used in any wavelength domain (except the high energy, as I work with frequencies or wavelengths, not energies).

 ## Dependencies
 - numpy